多媒体笔记本

 Weekly Schedule:

-- Week 4: Advanced Procedure Modeling and Programming: Nested Loops in Activity Diagrams, Advanced Functions and Function Invocations (Chapter 4)
+• Week 10: Modeling Business Processes: Nested Loops in Activity Diagrams, Advanced Functions and Function Invocations (Chapter 4)

-- Week 5: Modeling and Programming Business Objects I: Concepts of Object-Orientation.
+• Week 11: Modeling Business Objects: Concepts of Object-Orientation.
 (Chapter 5)

-- Week 6: Modeling and Programming Business Objects II: Class Diagramming (Chapter 6)
+• Week 12: Modeling Business Objects: Class Diagramming (Chapter 6)

 Exam Schedule: This course will have two major exams scheduled (see the weekly schedule above).
 The exam includes both hands-on and written questions

 Assignments: Homework is assigned once a week.
 Assignments are due at the beginning of each class.
 No late homework will be graded.
 Please show your work in a neat and orderly fashion.
 Write or type your work on one side and in every other line.
-Use standard size paper (8 1/2'' by 11'').
-Do not use spiral notebook paper.
 For electronic submissions, it is the student's responsibility to submit correct files in correct formats.

 Attendance: Attendance is MUST and will be 10% of your final grade.
 Attendance will be managed by ecourse.org system.
 The formula for computing your attendance grade is non-linear.
 It will take 3 points off for the first absence and 7 points off for second absence.
 If you missed the equivalent of three-week classes, you fail the course automatically.
 Under special situations, you can take a class online with the following guidelines:

-Quizzes: I will use quizzes regularly to check your completion or preparation of assignments.
+Quizzes: Quizzes are used regularly to check your completion or preparation of assignments.

 Makeup: Each student with appropriate excuses may have at most one chance to makeup homework or quiz.
 Note that it is your privilege but not right to have this special favor.
 Also, all makeups must be completed within one week of due date and before answer key is released.